 Furthermore, pursuant to our charter, any stockholder and any designated representative thereof shall be permitted access to our corporate records to which such stockholder is entitled under applicable law at all reasonable times, and may inspect and copy any of them for a reasonable charge.
 Under Maryland law, stockholders are entitled to inspect and copy only our bylaws, minutes of stockholder proceedings, annual statements of affairs, voting trust agreements and statements of stock and securities issued by us during the period specified by the requesting stockholder, which period may not be longer than 12 months prior to the date of the stockholder's request.
-Because our stockholders are entitled to inspect only those corporate records that stockholders are entitled to inspect and copy under Maryland law, our stockholders will not be entitled to inspect and copy the minutes of the meetings of our board of directors, which are records that certain states other than Maryland allow corporate stockholders to inspect and copy.
+Because our stockholders are entitled to inspect only those corporate records that stockholders are entitled to inspect and copy under Maryland law, our stockholders will not be entitled to inspect and copy under Maryland law, our stockholders will not be entitled to inspect and copy under directors, which are records that certain states other than Maryland allow corporate stockholders to inspect and copy.
 Requests to inspect or copy our corporate records must be made in writing to: Starwood Real Estate Income Trust, Inc., 1601 Washington Avenue, Suite 800, Miami Beach, FL 33139.
 It is the policy of our board of directors to comply with all proper requests for access to our corporate records in conformity with our charter and Maryland law.